ehsanidev/Palindrome-Sign-Checker/README.md

 - String manipulation in JavaScript.
 - Conditional logic based on input.
 - Writing and running basic unit tests in the browser.
+- Separating test output from UI to keep it clean and developer-focused.

+---